infiniflow/infinity/docs/benchmark.md

   -r ROUNDS, --rounds ROUNDS
   -d DATA_SET, --data DATA_SET

-# ROUNDS means how many times python runs the benchmark.
-The result is the average for each time.
+# ROUNDS refers to the number of times that Python runs the benchmark.
+The result is the average time for all runs.

-# following command means run benchmark with 1 thread, for 1 time using sift dataset
+# The following command means run benchmark with one thread, for one time using the sift dataset.
 python remote_benchmark.py -t 1 -r 1 -d sift_1m

 python remote_benchmark.py -t 1 -r 1 -d gist_1m